slavatrofimov/Synthea-OMOP-on-Synapse/README.md

 #### 1.3 Standardized vocabulary data

-You will need a set of CSV files with standardize vocabularies downloaded from the Athena OHDSI Vocabularies Repository.
+You will need a set of CSV files with standardized vocabularies downloaded from the Athena OHDSI Vocabularies Repository.
 Please register for a free account at <https://athena.ohdsi.org/>.
 Then, navigate to the [Download](https://athena.ohdsi.org/vocabulary/list) page and select the following vocabulary types:

 * **SNOMED** Systematic Nomenclature of Medicine - Clinical Terms (IHTSDO)
 * **LOINC** Logical Observation Identifiers Names and Codes (Regenstrief Institute)